-The current Business 1 Zone in Rangiora could be extended in the order of 6 hectares to accommodate such growth over the next 30 years.
 Good progress has been made to make better use of existing zoned town centre land in recent years and such efforts will be continued and advocated for.
-Comprehensive regeneration and redevelopment of current centre land, particularly in light industrial or residential use, will be sought.
-Beyond this, this draft Strategy proposes directions for extending the current Business 1 Zone to the east and north/east, as indicated in Figure 12.
+Comprehensive regeneration and redevelopment of current town centre land, particularly in light industrial or residential use, will be sought.
+Beyond this, the Strategy proposes directions for extending the current Business 1 Zone to the east and north/east, as indicated in Figure 8 (potentially 6-8 hectares of additional Business 1 Zoned land).
 Such proposals will be further investigated in a review of the 2010 Rangiora Town Centre Strategy in 2018/19 and be confirmed through the District Plan Review.